Jradford16/simple-encryption-tool/README.md

 How To Run It and Dependencies

 This program requires a C compiler, such as GCC, and is intended to be run in a terminal environment.
-To compile it, run: gcc simple.c -o simple.
+To compile it, run: gcc simple.c -o <output name>.
 After compiling, you can run the program directly from the terminal.
-To encrypt a string, use: ./program encrypt <password> <key>.
-To decrypt, use: ./simple decrypt <ciphertext> <key>.
-To verify, use: ./simple verify <ciphertext> <password> 13.
+To encrypt a string, use: ./<output name> encrypt <password> <key>.
+To decrypt, use: ./<output name> decrypt <ciphertext> <key>.
+To verify, use: ./<output name> verify <ciphertext> <password> 13.
 The same key must be used during encryption and decryption or the output will not match.

 Warnings and Limitations